nicolemne/paper-rock-scissor-naruto-game/README.md

 + Script not running
   + Description: Javascript not working
-  + Expected behaviour: Run in browser to play game
+  + Expected behaviour: Run in the browser to play game
   + Actual behaviour: Nothing happening
-  + Fix: Correct variable names that was written wrong
+  + Fix: Correct variable names that were written wrong

 + Wrong game message
   + Description: "Starting New Game" randomly appearing
   + Expected behaviour: Only shown when resetting scores
   + Actual behaviour: Randomly appearing in the game message announcer
-  + Fix: Set correct name of variable in winCombos
+  + Fix: Set the correct name of the variable in winCombos

 ## Credits